Best VPN 2023: keep your web browsing safe from prying eyes

 Because I’m not a security researcher, I cannot tell you for certain if a VPN will keep your personal data and web habits safe any more than I could claim any company will – I can only test them, look over their feature set and privacy claims, and report my findings.

-VPNs are a murky world, filled with misleading security claims, privacy breaches and confusing terminology.
-By necessity, they often operate in hazy legal arenas, host their infrastructure in countries with liberal privacy laws and at times it’s even difficult to suss out who owns them.
+By necessity, VPNs often operate in hazy legal arenas, host their infrastructure in countries with liberal privacy laws and at times it’s even difficult to suss out who owns them.
+And while many VPNs make use of independent audits to verify their privacy claims and practices, there are reasons to think that the biggest audit companies in the world may not be as reliable as they claim.
 So, do consider the data I present here, but only as one part of your research into the best VPN for your needs.